CSE142/Home/README.md

 **Note** Safari and Internet Explorer are not currently supported.
 This will probably be fixed by the next lab, but for this lab you should use Chrome (first choice, most tested) or Firefox.
-Edge Seems to be ok.
+Edge seems to be ok.

 All your work for the class will be done in a docker container, and most of it will be done in a Jupyter Notebook inside that docker container.